Program Progression & Mentoring

 Workshop #5– What’s Next?
 Exploring Options for Further Education

 Where: SS 5017A

-The first half of the workshop will be facilitated by a University of Toronto Career Educator and is open to all Geography and Planning students at the University of Toronto .
+The first half of the workshop is facilitated by a University of Toronto Career Educator and is open to all Geography and Planning students at the University of Toronto .
 The workshop is designed to encourage students to reflect on their own situation, interests, and goals with a focus towards preparing for a wide range of career possibilities.
 Students will explore their options, from further education to transitioning into the work place.
 Students will begin to develop a strategy for decision making and action-planning based on their unique career goals.
 The second half of the workshop will be a mentorship wrap-up event.
-All mentors and mentees are invited to this event.
-This event is an opportunity for mentors and mentees to network and to reflect on their experiences in the program this year.
-Pizza and refreshments will be served!
+All STEP mentors and mentees are invited to this event.
+Light refreshments will be provided.

 Explore upcoming events of the Backpack to Briefcase initiative at http://alumni.artsci.utoronto.ca/b2b-events/